-Hayle boasts three miles of golden sand and owing to its northern-most position Godrevy, owned by the National Trust, takes the brunt of the Atlantic swell and is one of the more exposed beaches of the North coast.
+Godrevy is at the far north-eastern end of three miles of golden sand stretching from Hayle.
+Owned by the National Trust, it takes the brunt of the Atlantic swell and is one of the more exposed beaches of the North coast.
 From buckets and spades on sunny summer days to classic rugged Cornish splendour on a stormy winter's day, Godrevy offers the ultimate outdoor experience.

 The sandy beach at Godrevy is connected to Gwithian beach at lower tides to create an impressive stretch of sand.
 Remember to check the time of high water. as hundreds of metres of sand all but disappear at high tide so don't get caught out.
 The beach terminates with a low rocky headland and the famous Godrevy lighthouse (of Virginia Woolfe's To The Lighthouse fame) on an island just off the coast.
-Godrevy Cafe provides drinks and snacks during the main holiday seasons.
+Godrevy Cafe, hidden amongst the dunes, provides drinks and snacks..

 Given the right conditions the waves can be epic - long walling lefts and rights.
 It is also capable of holding a fair sized swell, up 8ft.
 However this doesn't mean you'll have an easy paddle out!
 The break is at it's best on a low tide where it can produce a fast hollow wave.
 It does work through the tide but becomes increasingly slopey and bouncy.

 Godrevey is quite well known for it's clean up sets that seem to come from nowhere and catch everybody out.
 The peak also moves around a fair bit which works both ways - you can spend all day chasing it around or alternatively sit and wait for the wave of the day to come and find you.
 For some reason the beach attracts weird forms of surf craft such as goat boats!